focusreactive/prismic-mvp/README.md

 ### Preview documents

 If you chose this starter when you created a new repository from the Prismic Dashboard, then your repository is preconfigured with previews on localhost.
 To change the preview configuration or add previews to your production or staging environments, see [Preview Drafts in Next.js](https://prismic.io/docs/technologies/preview-content-nextjs) in the Prismic documentation.

-### Customize this website

-This website is preconfigured with Prismic.
-It has three Prismic packages installed:

-- `@prismicio/client` provides helpers for fetching content from Prismic
-- `@prismicio/react` provides React components for rendering content from Prismic
-- `@prismicio/next` provides a wrapper component to configure Prismic previews

-These packages are already integrated and employed in this app.
-Take a look at the code to see how they're used.

 ### Edit the code